 Macdonald Museum houses the Nova Scotia Clock collection.
 Our museum is located in the former Macdonald Consolidated School building, Visit their website

-Our innovative solutions have revolutionized the industry, providing unparalleled rich history as a stopping point for travellers as they made their way up and down the valley.
-While progress has diminished the importance of some of our infrastructure (the bridge) it has left us as traditional friendly small community which has many unique identities.for our customers.
+Our innovative solutions have revolutionized the industry, providing unparalleled rich history as a stopping point for traveler's as they made their way up and down the valley.
+While progress has diminished the importance of some of our infrastructure (the bridge) it has left us as traditional friendly small community which has many unique identities for our customers.

 Nestled in the heart of the Annapolis Valley, our picturesque waterfront town blends centuries of rich history with a thriving contemporary culture.
 With its heritage streetscapes, modern cafés, vibrant galleries, and artisan shops, Annapolis Royal invites you to experience the best of old and new.
 Find out more visit website click below.